Sv443/BetterYTM/contributing.md

 <br><br>

 ### Submitting translations:
+Thank you so much for your interest in translating BetterYTM!
+Before submitting a translation, please check on [this document](./assets/translations/README.md) if the language you want to translate to has already been translated and how many strings are still missing.
+If a language is already fully translated but you are interested in improving the translations, you can just follow the same steps as below.

+If you want to submit or edit a translation, please follow these steps:
 1. Copy the contents of the default translation file [`assets/translations/en_US.json`](./assets/translations/en_US.json)
 2. Replace the `en_US` part of the file name with the language code and locale code of the language you want to translate to
 3. Translate the strings inside the file, while making sure not to change the keys on the left side of the colon and to preserve the placeholders with the format %n.